agilecatalyst/manifest-suno/kickstarter/video/the_patron.md

 ## Sora Prompt:
 ```
-A magnificent temple floating in cosmic space materializes from starlight, a prestigious seal glows with authority, an organization's name appears in golden light etched into the foundation, a book opens showing the patron's name in the foreword, camera pulls back to reveal the complete temple structure, deep blues and silvers, elegant sophisticated atmosphere, 10 seconds, cinematic quality
+A magnificent temple floating in cosmic space materializes from starlight, a prestigious seal glows with authority, a prestigious emblem appears in golden light etched into the foundation, a book opens showing the prestigious emblem in the foreword, camera pulls back to reveal the complete temple structure, deep blues and silvers, elegant sophisticated atmosphere, 10 seconds, cinematic quality
 ```

 ## Voiceover Script (Optional):